elliotwoods/VVVV.Packs.OSC/readme.md

-==NOTICE==
+# NOTICE

-A quick hack at making some osc nodes using the inbuilt VVVV magic
+A quick hack at making some OSC nodes using the inbuilt VVVV magic.

+Notable nodes:
+* R+H (OSC LTP)
+* Send